Freckles and boobies no objection!

 One day they will stop talking about your appearance / your voice / your clothes / your hair and everything that has to do with being a woman, and will only talk about your expertise and what you have to say.
 But for that you have to come to the show- and keep coming!
 "Say yes and show up!"
 Wise words from a successful woman and a worthy end to an inspiring day.

-It took a while (a month or two ahum) before I had absorbed all the inspiration and information I had gained, but when I did i was overwhelmed by satisfaction.
+It took a while (a month or two ahum) before I had absorbed all the inspiration and information I had gained, but when I did i was overwhelmed with satisfaction.
 Ambition is a beautiful thing, and - if accompanied by courage and a sense of reality - something that certainly enriches the "meaning of life".
 How I am going to convert my personal and professional ambition into (more) success is a question that I will be thinking about for a long time...

 Yours Truly, Nicole